-Apart from the courses listed below, the next time you will be able to select your modules is from 12:00 on Monday 5 March 2018 to midnight on Sunday 18 March 2018.
+Apart from the courses listed below, the next time you'll be able to select your modules is from 12:00 noon on Monday 4 March 2019 to midnight on Sunday 17 March 2019.

-If you do not select your modules by the deadline, the University will select them on your behalf.
+If you don't select your modules by the deadline, the University will select them on your behalf.

 Things you may need to consider

-- Please check you are on the correct course and year.
+- Please check you're on the correct course and year.
 If not, please contact a Student Support Adviser.

 - You must normally take 120 credits in each academic year.
 If you fail a module in one year, you may be able to take it as an additional module the following year, but this cannot be guaranteed.
 There may also be an additional charge to retake a module.

-- If you are selecting a module that has a pre-requisite, this means that you must have passed the pre-requisite module before selecting your chosen module.
+- If you're selecting a module that has a pre-requisite, this means that you must have passed the pre-requisite module before selecting your chosen module.

-- If you are selecting a module that has a co-requisite, this means that you must study the co-requisite module alongside your chosen module.
+- If you're selecting a module that has a co-requisite, this means that you must study the co-requisite module alongside your chosen module.